-The pilot national open data portal and hackathons opened government's eyes to new possibilities of collaboration around open data and has successfully served as the basis for the further development of a permanent open data portal.8 For the permanent data portal the Department of Public Service and Administration (DPSA), is developing specifications and guidelines on the sourcing, quality, and use of government data using 10 datasets.9 A civil society partner, Code4SA, will develop this permanent portal within the remaining period of implementation of the National Action Plan.
+The pilot national open data portal and hackathons opened government's eyes to new possibilities of collaboration around open data and has successfully served as the basis for the further development of a permanent open data portal.8 For the permanent data portal the DPSA, is developing specifications and guidelines on the sourcing, quality, and use of government data using 10 datasets.9 A civil society partner, Code4SA, will develop this permanent portal within the remaining period of implementation of the action plan.

 Locally, many metropolitan municipalities (Cape Town, Ekurhuleni, Johannesburg, and eThekwini) are in initial discussions for establishing open data portals and/or hosting hackathons.
-This is evidence of growing interest in using open government data to solve government problems and foster innovation and entrepreneurship.10 national open data portal be included in the next national action plan, with the focus on scaling up learning around processes relating to the sourcing, quality and use of government data.
+This is evidence of growing interest in using open government data to solve government problems and foster innovation and entrepreneurship.10

-Stakeholders expressed support for keeping a technology-based initiative of this nature in the national action plan.11 The IRM researcher recommends the development of a permanent
+Stakeholders expressed support for keeping a technology-based initiative of this nature in the national action plan.
+The IRM researcher recommends the development of a permanent national open data portal be included in the next national action plan, with the focus on scaling up learning around processes relating to the sourcing, quality and use of government data.

 It merits underlining that while the establishment of the permanent open data portal is proceeding, the commitment refers to a pilot, which was already completed prior to the launch of the plan.
-The OGP action plan should not include commitments on projects that are already completed by the time the action plan starts.
+The action plan should not include commitments on projects that are already completed by the time the action plan starts.